eosphor/NoNameRadio/README.md

 A: Yes!
 NoNameRadio is completely free and open source under GPLv3 license, with a focus on modern Android development practices.

 **Q: Which Android versions are supported?**
-A: Android 7.0 (API level 24) and higher, with optimized support for modern Android versions.
+A: Android 8.0 (API level 26) and higher, with optimized support for modern Android versions and enhanced security features.

 **Q: Can I contribute to the project?**
 A: Absolutely!
 The project welcomes contributions.
 See our [Contributing Guide](.github/CONTRIBUTING.md) for details on the Clean Architecture approach and coding standards.